 The topics covered :

 Introduction to pre-commercial procurement and its legal aspects, from CORVERS;

-The EAFIP methodology, open market consultation and business cases and their lessons learnt so far, from SNCF, VTREK and CORVERS;
+The EAFIP methodology, open market consultation and business cases and their lessons learnt so far, from SNCF, VTREK, CORVERS and KEMEA;

 Legal requirement analysis (GDPR regulations and data protection).